basecamp/rails/guides/source/configuring.md

 metrics from the server.
 This data can be viewed by inspecting the response in the Network panel of the browser's Developer Tools.
 Most browsers provide a Timing tab that visualizes the data.

+This middleware supports two modes:

+* **Detailed mode** (`config.server_timing = true`): Tracks all ActiveSupport::Notifications
+  events and reports timing for each event type.
+Suitable for development where detailed performance insights are valuable.

+* **Runtime-only mode** (`config.server_timing = :runtime_only`): Converts the `X-Runtime` header to
+  `Server-Timing` format, reporting only total request processing time.
+This is more suitable for production as it has minimal overhead and doesn't expose internal implementation details.

 [`Server-Timing`]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing